AusteKan/Shared_ML_resources/ML_DL_examples/README.md

 ### Various code examples and notes

-Please follow lecture and handouts for more details
+Please follow lecture notes and handouts for more details